mozart/mozart.github.io/index.md

 The [mailing lists](/mailing-lists/) are the best way to get in touch.
 There is also an [issue tracker](/report-a-bug/) for bug reports.
+Do pop into the #mozart-oz freenode IRC channel for a chat.